Final Damnation

 Final Damnation is a live album by the Damned.
 The album was recorded at The Town & Country Club in London on 13 June 1988.
 It was originally released in August 1989 by Essential, and was later re-released on DVD.

-The set begins with the original line-up and morphs through the various line-ups of the band, each playing on the tracks which that lineup recorded in the studio.
+The track list starts with the original line‑up of band members and transitions through later incarnations, each assembly of members performing the songs that group originally recorded in the studio.
 It was recorded at a time when the band were in a chaotic state, without a record contract, after being dropped by their only major label, MCA.
 Various line-ups based on this show would tour until the Damned released the "Fun Factory" single.